tannerlinsley/react-query-devtools/README.md

 ```

 ### Options

+Use these options to style the dev tools.

 - `style: StyleObject`
   - The standard React style object used to style a component with inline styles